 CONVICTION AND THE JUDGMENT

-After going through prolonged legal proceedings, the court convicted all accused beyond all reasonable doubt and held them guilty under section 498(A) and 304(B) of IPC and section 3 and 4 of the Dowry Prohibition Act.
+After going through prolonged legal proceedings, the court convicted all accused beyond all reasonable doubt and held them guilty under section 498(A) and 304(B) of IPC and sections 3 and 4 of the Dowry Prohibition Act.

 Appearing for the accused, noted advocate Bijan Mahajan, in his argument plead to consider the case under section 306 of IPC which was rejected by the Session Judge.